What Happens on a Cruise, Stays on the Cruise - Part 4

 Haha!
 True.
 I do not have eyes for me.

-Are you the lady who was missing at dinner last night?
+Are you the lady missing from dinner last night?

 Before she could answer a lady at an adjacent table tapped Lemara on the arm to declare her love for her dress.